AnaghaP2003/EyeSight/README.md

    ```bash
    streamlit run .\app.py
    ```
-4. Use the GUI to input pupillometry features and predict DR stages.
+4. Use the GUI to upload pupil images and predict DR stages.

 ## Usage